 Why is the word Science so difficult to define?

 It’s actually easy to define if one is not avoiding discomfort.
 If not, one simply describes the essential behavior involved.
 Unfortunately, of those people who define the word, most cannot tolerate the discomfort provoked by radical, exciting science.
-Therefore, they awkwardly define science in a way that disqualifies subjects that provoke their discomfort.
+Therefore, they awkwardly define science in a way that disqualifies subjects that provoke discomfort.
 They cannot allow science to be what it really is.
 The typical result is a blithering pile of ambiguous terms that no one understands or remembers.

 For example, Oxford Dictionaries gives us: The intellectual and practical activity encompassing the systematic study of the structure and behavior of the physical and natural world through observation and experiment.